Showing posts with label granddaugher. Show all posts

 We safely landed at the Kentucky Air Field at 9:30 A.M.
 Standing next to the building were rows of horse jockey statues.

-In the examination room was a mural on the wall behind the table where my granddaughter sat, was a white and red owl, holding a red balloon, a black walrus with a white tusk, wearing red earmuffs, three black and white penguins, with orange beaks, wearing hats of red, green and yellow, all standing in the snow.
+In the examination room, there was a mural on the wall behind the table where my granddaughter sat: a white and red owl, holding a red balloon, a black walrus with white tusks, wearing red earmuffs, three black and white penguins, with orange beaks, wearing hats of red, green,n and yellow, all standing in the snow.

 Doctor DB examined my granddaughter's bones.

-My daughter talked to BP about Botox and she told my daughter that Botox was a protein made of bacteria.
+My daughter talked to the doctor about Botox, and the doctor told her that Botox was a protein made by bacteria.

-The food that I ate did not agree with my stomach and the tea we drank was instant not brewed.
+The food I ate did not agree with my stomach, and the tea we drank was instant, not brewed.

 Our pilot came to pick us up at 1:50 P.M.

-Our flight home was very bumpy and our pilot said when hot air rises it causes the plane to bounce up and down.
+Our flight home was very bumpy, and our pilots said that when hot air rises, it causes the plane to bounce up and down.

 We arrived safely at the Muscle Shoals Airport.